 Obesity is a modern "epidemic"

-It is considered that approximately 1 in 3 Adults in the US are obese, which puts them at increased risk for type 2 diabetes 2, stroke, heart disease and certain cancers.
+It is considered that approximately 1 in 3 Adults in the US are obese, which puts them at increased risk type 2 diabetes 2, stroke, heart disease and certain forms cancer.

 Higher LOX levels in obese people

 For the needs of research, Dr..
 Kos and her colleagues analyzed abdominal tissue samples taken from obese people, before undergoing weight loss surgery.

 Compared to tissue samples from abdominal adipose tissue of leaner individuals, the analysis showed that the adipose tissue of obese individuals had a higher expression of the LOX molecule, which is the cause of adipose tissue fibrosis.

 In further research, The researchers found that the increase in LOX expression was due to increased oxygen deprivation and inflammation in fat cells., which occurs when fat cells become larger.

 Why is this happening

 Scientists explain that when fat cells are subjected to this type of stress, they lose their ability to store unnecessary ones calories.
 As a result, these calories are stored as fat around important organs, such as the liver and heart, and this is associated with numerous health problems, including heart disease and type 2 diabetes 2.

 Unfortunately, studies have shown that adipose tissue fibrosis can make it difficult for people to lose weight.
 "But this does not mean that scar tissue makes it impossible to lose weight", emphasizes Dr..
 Kos.